 Mid Atlantic Tours is a curated roster program of performing artists and ensembles chosen to tour throughout the mid-Atlantic region.
 Subsidy is provided directly to presenters engaging artists from the roster for performances.
 The roster of artists changes annually but maintains a programmatic commitment to a diversity of performance genres, international cultural exchange, and engaging communities underserved by the arts.

 There is no application process for artists to be part of the Mid Atlantic Tours roster.
-Presenters interested in learning more about the booking and funding process should refer to the Now Booking and Booking Guidelines tabs under this program.
+Presenters interested in learning more about the booking and funding process should refer to the Booking Guidelines and Artist Roster tabs under this program.

 Mid Atlantic Tours is made possible through the generous support of the National Endowment for the Arts’ Regional Touring Program with additional funding provided by the Delaware Division of the Arts.

 For fees and booking information, contact: Jenni Taylor Swain, Potluck Arts, firstname.lastname@example.org

 London-based circus theatre pioneers Upswing are among the UK’s leading contemporary circus companies.
 Founded in 2006 by Artistic Director Vicki Amedume, Upswing remain at the forefront of contemporary circus with diverse artists at the helm.
 Upswing brings new artists and experiences to the stage that reflect a dynamic, modern world.

 Upswing has created 13 productions, eight of which were commissioned and six of which have toured internationally.
 Bedtime Stories, which has garnered awards and delighted family audiences across the UK and in Latin America (with Asia upcoming), offers a uniquely immersive and awe-inspiring experience for parents and children to enjoy together.